 Thank you for your interest in submitting your work for consideration and for thinking of the Inspired Bride™ as a great blog on which to showcase your work.
 I love publishing Real Weddings, Engagement Sessions, and related shoots when I find something that is fresh and pays great attention to detail.
 To help you get a better idea of what I consider to be a good fit for the Inspired Bride™, I’ve outlined the blog’s submission policy, what I’m looking for (in detail), and how to submit.
 If you have any additional questions, please feel free to e-mail me – I look forward to hearing from you!

-To submit a wedding or shoot for consideration, send me an email with 10 to 15 sample images, preferably compressed into a zip file, that are at least 500px wide and do not have a watermark.
-These images should best represent the wedding as a whole, and at least half of them should be detail shots.
-I also welcome submissions through Two Bright Lights, a new platform for sharing your work with bloggers and event collaborators alike.
-If I think your event would be a good fit for the Inspired Bride™ I will let you know within three days.
+To submit a wedding or shoot for consideration, please complete the form below.
+I also welcome and recommend submissions through Two Bright Lights, a new platform for sharing your work with bloggers and event collaborators alike.
+If I think your event would be a good fit for the Inspired Bride™ I will let you know within 3-5 days.

-The Inspired Bride™ is always looking for fresh, original content.
-In keeping with this, I do not publish weddings that have been posted on other blogs (some exceptions sometimes are made).
-Because we ask for this exclusivity, please do not send your submission to any other blog unless I have not responded to you within 72 hours.
+- The Inspired Bride™ is always looking for fresh, original content.
+In keeping with this, we usually do not publish weddings that have been posted on other blogs (some exceptions sometimes are made).
+Because we ask for this exclusivity, please do not send your submission to other blogs unless I have not responded to you within 72 hours.
 If it is determined that it is not a good fit, the wedding or shoot is also welcome to be submitted to other bloggers.

-Submission images should not be watermarked and should be at least 600px wide (or 500px wide for vertical images).
+- Submission images should not be watermarked and should be at least 600px wide (or 500px wide for vertical images).